- Credential Office

 - Additional for ACT: A separate application to the ACT office, in addition to above requirements.

-Additional Application Requirements for Clear Education Specialist Credential (ECSE, DHH, MM and MS)
+Additional Application Requirements for Teacher Induction Education Specialist Credential (ECSE, DHH, MM and MS)

 - Copy of valid Preliminary or Level I Credential (not a Certificate of Eligibility).